Market Maps

 The table shows why AWS margin is the swing factor for the whole company.
 AWS produced $45.6B of roughly $80B in total operating income (Amazon FY2025 results), the majority of Amazon’s profit on a minority of its revenue.
 When AWS margin compresses, it pulls on consolidated profitability with more force than any other lever Amazon has.

 North America contributed $29.6B (Amazon FY2025 results), a reminder that retail and advertising are absorbing their own operating leverage, but at structurally different margins than cloud.
+The structural argument for why those margin differences decide outcomes is developed in why gross margin is destiny in SaaS.
 The point of the map is not to rank the segments.
 It is to show that the AI capex decision, which lands hardest on AWS, lands on the part of Amazon that carries most of the profit.

 Competitive context: a generalized cloud margin reset